2024 alberta sport recognition award Winners

 Sport: Multi- Sport

-Jackie has been a Master Coach Developer since June 2003 (22 years).
+Jackie has been a Master Coach Developer for 22 years.
 Jackie’s coaching and coach development career spans over 35 years with an extensive background in coach mentorship and development, athlete development and business management.

 She plays a major role in Alberta training of our coaches and Learning Facilitators.
 She is a Certified Coach Evaluator, Certified Learning Facilitator, Certified MASTER Coach Developer, ChPC, Certified Level 3 swim coach 1995, Swim Coach Evaluator since 2010, Swim Learning Facilitator since 2012, Multi-sport LF since 2016.